djrochford/fsa/README.md

 #### Properties
 An NFA instance has the following properties:
-  1. `transition_function`, the transition function of the nfa specified as a dictionary.
-Equal to the dictionary you passed in on instantiation, if that's how the nfa instance was created;
+  1. `transition_function`, the transition function of the NFA specified as a dictionary.
+Equal to the dictionary you passed in on instantiation, if that's how the NFA instance was created;
-  2. `states`, the set of states of the nfa.
-Inferred from the transition-function parameter on instantiation, if that's how the nfa instance was created;
+  2. `states`, the set of states of the NFA.
+Inferred from the transition-function parameter on instantiation, if that's how the NFA instance was created;
-  3. `alphabet`, the set of symbols that appear in the language of the nfa.
+  3. `alphabet`, the set of symbols that appear in the language of the NFA.
 Inferred from the transition-function on instantion, if that's how the nfa instance was created;
-  4. `start_state`, the start state of the nfa.
-Equal to the start-start parameter you passed in on instantiation, if that's how the dfa instance was created;
+  4. `start_state`, the start state of the NFA.
+Equal to the start-start parameter you passed in on instantiation, if that's how the NFA instance was created;
   5. `accept_states`, the set of the nfa's accept-states.
-Equal to the accept_state parameter you passed in on instantiation, it that's how the dfa instance was created.
+Equal to the accept_state parameter you passed in on instantiation, it that's how the NFA instance was created.

 Each of the above are accessible using a `get` method, of the form `get_[PROPERTY]`.
 For example `my_nfa.get_transition_function()` returns a copy of my_nfa's transition function.